Greenwavemonster/extract-images/README.md

 You can type in any file extention and it should work.

-Im a beginner so its coded bit weirdly... but hey it works.
+Im a beginner so its coded bit weirdly... but hey it works. (back then i didnt know try:exept was a thing)

 #### Conclusion
 I hope its useful to someone :) Sorry bout that massive explanation